-- 1 NOTE: SIM card or SIM card tray removal is only available on systems that are shipped with WWAN module.
-Hence, removing procedure is only applicable for systems that are shipped with WWAN module. - system is turned off or the network connections are disabled. - Insert a paperclip or a SIM card removal tool into the pinhole on the SIM card tray. - 2 Use a scribe to pull the SIM card tray. - If a SIM card is available, remove the SIM card from the SIM card tray.
+(i) NOTE: SIM card or SIM card tray removal is only available on systems that are shipped with WWAN module.
+Hence, removing procedure is only applicable for systems that are shipped with WWAN module.

+CAUTION: Removing the SIM card with the system is turned On, may cause data loss or damage to the card.
+Ensure that your system is turned off or the network connections are disabled.

+- 1 Insert a paperclip or a SIM card removal tool into the pinhole on the SIM card tray. - 2 Use a scribe to pull the SIM card tray.